react-native-community/directory/README.md

 - You want to submit a pull request to improve Native Directory.
 - You want to report a bug or make a suggestion.

+## I don't like how you guys calculate the health score

+- If you don't like it, submit a PR with changes to `scripts/calculate-score.js`.
+We want the community to decide this!
+Please let us know what you want.

 ## How to add a library

 Add it to `react-native-libraries.json`.
 Send us a PR.